Berger Montague and Kehoe Law Firm, P.C. File Class Action Lawsuits Against Experian and TransUnion Over Inaccurate Tax Lien Reporting

 “The Big Three’s problem with public records reporting is no longer a dirty little industry secret.
 The wave of litigation on these issues has helped cast light on a pernicious problem in an industry that is more concerned about its bottom line than it is about the accuracy and privacy of the information it reports,” said E. Michelle Drake, a managing shareholder at Berger Montague and the co-chair of the firm’s consumer protection practice.

 Plaintiffs and the proposed class members are seeking an award of statutory, actual, and punitive damages from the inaccurate tax lien reporting.
 They also seek to ensure that Experian and TransUnion cease reporting inaccurate public record information and update the public record information they obtain and report about consumers.

 Affected consumers can find additional information about the lawsuits at www.bergermontague.com/tax-liens.

-Berger Montague is a national plaintiffs’ law firm based in Philadelphia with additional offices in Minneapolis and Washington, D.C.
+Berger Montague is a national plaintiffs’ law firm based in Philadelphia with additional offices in Minneapolis, San Diego, and Washington, D.C.
 The firm litigates consumer protection cases in federal and state courts throughout the United States and employs more than 60 attorneys.
-The firm has played lead roles in major cases for over 47 years, resulting in recoveries of more than $30 billion for its clients.
-Further information about Berger Montague can be found at www.bergermontague.com.
+The firm has played lead roles in major cases for over 50 years, resulting in recoveries of more than $36 billion for its clients.